sumitg-ai/ops-copilot-telegram-real/README.md

 - `/notiontest` → last 5 Notion tasks
 - `/promises` → detect commitments + task creation
 - `/digest today` → daily digest summary

+### Client interaction
+The client will interact only through Telegram UI (on their phone or desktop app).

+Example flow in production:

+User opens Telegram, types /digest today in the chat with the bot.

+Telegram → sends a webhook POST to your FastAPI server (/telegram/webhook).

+Your code processes it → calls Slack API, Notion API → generates digest.

+Response goes back to Telegram → user sees digest in chat.

+So the Telegram app is the UI for the client.

+🔹 Purpose of curl commands

+For our testing/demo before hooking into Telegram.(Only for Dev team to test)